Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 First off, I want to state categorically that mothers are born with instincts.

-One of the saddest things about delivering babies in the hospital is that I think we remove a lot of the instinct, by us following research and having safe patterns of practice.
+One of the saddest things about hospital birth is that I think we remove a lot of the instinct, by us following research and having safe patterns of practice.

 When I hear home birth stories I get chills.
 Your body knows what to do, for the most part (however, as an L&D nurse I still believe strongly that hospital births are the safest).

 BUT, you — as a mom — you have this baby.
 You don’t have your friend’s baby and your particular baby has his/her own unique needs and wants.
-You were given them for a reason.
+You were given them for a reason, and you have your own parental instincts.

 So, I think the question you need to ask yourself: